rackerlabs/support-how-to/content/rackspace-email/cloud-office-quick-start-for-uk-customers.md

 Office support ticket by selecting **Support &gt; Tickets &gt; Create New Ticket**.

-### Change your MX records
+#### Change your MX records

 MX records tell the Internet where to deliver your mail.
 You must have access to your DNS records in order to point your MX records to the Rackspace email servers.
-For instructions on setting up your DNS records, see [How to set up DNS records for email and Skype for Business](/how-to/set-up-dns-records-for-cloud-office-email-and-skype-for-business).
+For instructions on setting up your DNS records, see [Set up DNS records for Cloud Office email and Skype for Business](/how-to/set-up-dns-records-for-cloud-office-email-and-skype-for-business).

 If you do not have access to your DNS records, contact your domain